TobiasGleiter/generative-ai/main/llms/README.md

 ## 🦫 References

-1. J., Yang et. al. “Harnessing the Power of LLMs in Practice: A Survey on ChatGPT and Beyond”, arXiv ID: arXiv:2304.13712, 2023
+1. J., Yang et al., “Harnessing the Power of LLMs in Practice: A Survey on ChatGPT and Beyond”, arXiv ID: arXiv:2304.13712, 2023
-2.
+2. S., Feuerriegel et al., "Generative AI", 2024